 The recommended daily allowance (RDA) of magnesium for pregnant people is 350-400 mg, compared with 300-310 mg for non-pregnant and non-lactating people.
 The increase is due to the needs of the fetus and the imperative of balancing the changes happening in the body.
 During lactation, the RDA is 310-360 mg per day.

-You really don’t need to worry about getting too much magnesium from food sources.
+Getting excessive amounts of magnesium from food sources is generally not a cause for concern.
 However, it is possible to get too much in supplement form.
-If you’re experiencing any of the following symptoms, you may be getting too much magnesium, and should discuss with a medical professional:
+If you’re experiencing any of the following symptoms, it may indicate that you’re consuming too much magnesium or it could be a sign of other potential issues, and you should consult with a medical professional:

 During pregnancy, it’s important to ensure an adequate intake of magnesium.
 Let’s discuss various ways to easily incorporate magnesium into your routine.

 One of the best ways to naturally increase your magnesium intake is through your diet.
 There are fortunately many tasty magnesium-rich foods out there that you can enjoy during pregnancy.
 Some of these foods include nuts, unrefined grains and grain products, fish, seafood, vegetables, legumes, berries, and leafy greens.
 Even getting more tap or bottled water can make a contribution to your magnesium intake.

 If you find it challenging to meet your magnesium needs through diet alone, a magnesium supplement can be a helpful addition.
 Magnesium can be found alone, in mineral complexes, prenatals vitamins, or multivitamins.
 But before taking any new magnesium supplements, we recommend speaking with your healthcare provider to determine the right type and dosage for you.

 Another option is the use of topical magnesium oils and lotions.
 These products can be applied to the skin, allowing for localized absorption of magnesium.
 They are particularly beneficial for promoting muscle relaxation.